 Ask yourselves all of the above questions and realize that saving money in CDs is never a bad thing.
 It might be the suboptimal investment, but it is not bad.
 You can literally calculate how much cash you have after a certain amount of years, which provides a lot of comfort for many people.
 What’s bad is letting your money sit in a <1% savings account and spending the money on something stupid like a car.

 I’ve often done sub-optimal things with the money that just sits in my bank account.
-I’ve bought luxury automobiles, motorcycles, multiple suits and expensive rare watches.
+For example, I’ve bought luxury automobiles, motorcycles, multiple suits and expensive rare watches.
 I’ve made loose $200-$500 poker calls because of a large bank roll.
-I’ve invested in an iffy private company, which may or may not provide a solid return.
-I’ve also done plenty of dumb ass things as well which have lost me a ton of money.
+Further, I’ve invested in an iffy private company with no relevant experience.
+I’ve also done plenty of dumb things as well which have lost me a ton of money.
 In other words, sometimes I need to protect myself from myself!

 Every year you keep your cash in a savings account is another year you lose out on a higher interest return.
 If you plan to save and work for a while, you don’t have to be afraid of not being liquid enough because you will always have money coming in.
 The main thing is to not stop saving.
 It’s what sets you free.

-* Manage Your Finances In One Place: Get a handle on your finances by signing up with Personal Capital.
+The best way to become financially independent and protect yourself is to get a handle on your finances by signing up with Personal Capital.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
-Before Personal Capital, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
-Now, I can just log into Personal Capital to see how my stock accounts are doing and when my CDs are expiring.
-I can also see how much I’m spending every month.
-Their best feature is their “401(k) and Portfolio Fee Analyzer” which showed I’m paying $1,700 a year in portfolio fees I had no idea I was paying!
-Personal Capital takes less than one minute to sign up and is free.
+Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts to manage my finances.
+Now, I can just log into Personal Capital to see how my stock accounts are doing.
+I can also check how my net worth is progressing.
+It’s great!